Barophobia/Cornucopia/content/en/Docs/SSH Hardening/sshd_config.md

 #########

 # Disable Protocol 1
-# Legacy SSH protocol 1 is NOT secure
+# Legacy SSH protocol 1 is NOT secure and disabled by default after OpenSSH version 7
 Protocol 2

 # Compression